CoreyGinnivan/urbanplate/source/recipes/sweet-potato-nest.html.markdown

     Beansprouts: 500g
     Eggs: 1
 steps:
-    Step 1: Great up the sweet potato in to strands Step 2: Heat up a frypan on medium to high heat Step 3: Cook the sweet potato
+    - Great up the sweet potato in to strands
+    - Heat up a frypan on medium to high heat
+    - Cook the sweet potato
-    Step 4: ??
+    - ??
-    Step 5: Profit
+    - Profit

 ---